+Aldrich et al.~\cite{AldrichJ:tysop} have proposed \emph{typestate-oriented programming}.
+The aim is to integrate typestate into language design from the beginning, instead of adding typestate constraints to an existing language.
+Their prototype language is called Plaid.
+Instead of class definitions, a program consists of state definitions; each state has methods which cause transitions to other states when they are called.
+Like classes, states are organised into an inheritance hierarchy.
+The specifications of state transitions caused by methods are similar to the pre- and post-conditions of Plural.
+Aliasing is managed by a system of access permissions \cite{BierhoffAldrich:aliasedobjects}.
+More recent work~\cite{GarciaR:foutop,WolffR:grat} combines gradual typing and typestate, to integrate static and dynamic typestate checking.

-Session types and typestates are related approaches, but there are stylistic and technical differences.
+Session types and typestate are related approaches, but there are stylistic and technical differences.
 With respect to the former, session types are like labelled transition systems or finite-state automata, capturing the behaviour of an object.
 When developing an application, one may start from session types and then implement the classes.
 Typestates take each transition of a session type and attach it to a method as pre- and post-conditions.
+Because typestate systems allow pre- and post-conditions to be specified arbitrarily, the possible sequences of method calls are less explicit.
 With respect to technical differences, the main ones are: (a) session types unify types and typestates in a single class type as a global behavioural specification; (b) our subtyping relation is structural, while the typestates refinement relation is nominal; (c) \emph{Plural} uses a software transactional model as concurrency control mechanism (thus, shared memory), which is lighter and easier than locks, but one has to mark atomic blocks in the code, whereas our communication-centric model (using channels) is simpler and allows us to use the same type abstraction (session types) instead of a new programming construct; moreover, channel-based communication also allows us to specify the client-server communication protocol as the channel session type, and to implement it modularly, in several methods which may even be in different classes; (d) typestate approaches allow flexible aliasing control, whereas our approach uses only linear objects (to add better alias/access control is simple and an orthogonal issue).